 - Ethical factors – A trend in itself, ethical considerations cover enough ground to warrant their own separate section.
 From animal welfare to fair trade, recyclable packaging to the debate around genetically modified food, there are numerous things that can drive research and development in the food supply chain.

 - Process change – Behind the scenes, there are all kinds of things that go on that require research and development in the food industry.
 This is particularly true for manufacturers who operate on a large scale.
 Any requirement to increase output, improve standards or introduce new machinery is likely to require extensive testing to ensure that the end product remains consistent.

 So we see that food companies are being pushed and pulled in all directions in trying to make products that meet the demands of consumers, supply chains, investors and regulators.
 Once a decision is made that change is necessary, then projects will likely take place that involve R&D.

-Examples of R&D projects that food and beverage manufacturers may undertake:
+Examples of R&D projects that food manufacturers and beverage companies may undertake:

 New product development